 In step 2, you add to the hash table you created in the previous step and create two new AD users.
 This step creates no output.

 With step 3, you create a new Organizational Unit, IT, which creates no output.
-You use this OU to collect user and computer objects for the IT Department of Reskit.Org Next, in step 4, which also creates no output, you move the two users you created previously into the IT OU.
+You use this OU to collect user and computer objects for the IT Department of Reskit.Org.
+Next, in step 4, which also creates no output, you move the two users you created previously into the IT OU.

 Rather than creating a user (which by default places the new user object in the Users container in your AD) and later moving it to an OU, you can create a new user object directly in an OU.
 In step 5, you create a third new user directly in the IT OU, which creates no output.